erew123/alltalk_tts/README.md

 ---

-### 🔵🟢🟡 DeepSpeed Installation Options
+### 🔵🟢 DeepSpeed Installation Options
+**DeepSpeed requires an Nvidia Graphics card**

 #### 🔵 Linux Installation
-➡️DeepSpeed requires an Nvidia Graphics card!⬅️

 DeepSpeed requires access to the **Nvidia CUDA Development Toolkit** to compile on a Linux system.
 It's important to note that this toolkit is distinct and unrealted to your graphics card driver or the CUDA version the Python environment uses.

-Finetuning note - The **Nvidia CUDA Development Toolkit v11.8** is essential for AllTalk Finetuning so if you wish to use Finetuning, this version is preferred.
+Finetuning note - The **Nvidia CUDA Development Toolkit v11.8** is essential for AllTalk Finetuning so if you wish to use Finetuning, compiling DeepSpeed with v11.8 will simplify things later down the line.

 <details>
 	<summary>Linux DeepSpeed - Text-generation-webui</summary>